Australian travelling with family arrested on firearms charges boarding a Ko Samui flight - Thai Examiner

 X-rays alerted officials at Ko Samui Airport to the handgun and 96 rounds of ammunition in the tourist’s check-in baggage before his arrest by police

-Police officers at the facility in the Bophut area of Ko Samui were alerted by X-rays of Mr Bassal’s luggage which showed the gun broken into pieces and ammunition spread across seven bags checked in by the Australian tourist and his family who are visiting Thailand on holiday.
+Police officers at the facility in the Bophut area of Ko Samui were alerted by X-rays of the tourist’s luggage which showed the gun broken into pieces and ammunition spread across seven bags checked in by the Australian tourist and his family who are visiting Thailand on holiday.

 After the discovery was verified by a search of the Australian national’s luggage he was charged with illegal possession of a firearm and ammunition in Thailand.